dfinity/motoko/doc/md/modules-and-imports.md

 For Vessel, use `vessel sources`.

-Then, download a package with the `mops` or `vessel` CLI tools, such as:
+Then, to download a package with the `mops` CLI tool, use a command such as:

 ```
 mops add vector
 ```

+For Vessel, edit the `vessel.dhall` file to include what packages your project will import.

 Then, import the packages as you would import other packages in the Motoko source file: